Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 This cosy lakeside city has an undeniable European feel about it and being surrounded by some of the best scenes from The Patagonian Lake District, makes for a unique spot to enjoy.

-You can spend your time hiking around the water’s edge and taking in the many sights that Puerto Varas and Llanquihue Lake has to offer.
+You can spend your time hiking around the water’s edge and taking in the many sights that Puerto Varas and Llanquihue Lake have to offer.
 Alternatively, you can take a boat out on Chile’s second-largest lake and get a feel for it out on the water.

 Hanging around the city itself, you’ll be surprised by the plethora of dining opportunities and nightlife on offer.
 Puerto Varas’s coastal street is lined with restaurants offering up fantastic food made with fresh local produce.
 Sit back with some fine Chilean wine, with the perfect lakeside view to gaze upon.